Toxicant-free šŸ› Mattress and Bedding Guide

 CRIB MATTRESSES

 The brands I listed under my top picks (and some of the less expensive organic brands as well) make baby mattresses.
 After researching, I personally felt most confident about Naturepedic and that’s what I bought for my baby.
-I am not an affiliate of this company but I can provide an Amazon associates link: https://amzn.to/3nUWb0G
+I am not an affiliate of this company but this is an Amazon associates link to the one I bought: https://amzn.to/3nUWb0G

 SHEETS AND BEDDING

 Here’s a few I have.
-For other options, Look for GOTS certified organic cotton.
+For other options, look for GOTS certified organic cotton.
 Target Threshold organic is a great #MoneySavingTip option!
 For a higher thread count, Magnolia Organics is another that I have (amazon affiliates link: https://amzn.to/3fUDar1).
-I have also bought organic sheets from Pottery Barn Kids but check the description carefully to see that it says GOTS CERTIFIED.
+I have also bought organic sheets from Pottery Barn Kids but check the descriptions carefully to see that the ones you want say GOTS CERTIFIED.

-This brand I have comes packaged without plastic, in cardboard and tissue: (Affiliate link: https://amzn.to/3AtRgsG)
+This brand I have comes packaged without plastic, in cardboard and tissue: (Amazon associates link: https://amzn.to/3AtRgsG)

 PILLOWS

-If you are looking into making your own or adding more stuffing, here is a source of certified organic cotton fill.
+If you are looking into making your own or adding more stuffing, here is a source of certified organic cotton fill (not an affiliate link).

 MATTRESS PROTECTORS AND PADS